 - Outside the scope of the integration project (requires creating a shared REST API connection)

-Using the REST API C, users can import public, private, and custom APIs into their integration flows:
+Using the REST API Integration Browser, users can import public and private APIs into their dataflows:

 - Private APIs: These APIs enclose an organization’s backend data and applications in an interface that can be used within the organization or shared with partners.
 Businesses use private APIs to improve access and enhance process automation internally.
 These APIs give organizations greater control over their information assets by customizing access.
 For instance, Amazon mandated its employees to share data via APIs to promote collaboration and enable faster integration.

-Importing public and private APIs requires JSON/YML file or URL.
+Importing public and private APIs requires JSON/YML files or URLs.
 As for the APIs that don’t follow the Open API protocol, they can be imported using the base URL and API name.

-Let’s illustrate the functionality of the REST API Browser with a use case:
+Let’s illustrate the functionality of the API integration software with a use case:

 - Data related to available pets is sent to the marketing team, which they use to design new campaigns and track their efforts.